TimurOner/EmailSentin/README.md

 ## 📄 Dataset Preparation & Overview

 The training set is based on the publicly available ENRON email corpus, which contains over 500,000 emails from the ENRON company prior to its collapse in 2001.
-This corpus is widely used in natural language processing studies for email research due to its authenticity in reflecting corporate communication patterns.
+This corpus is widely used in natural language processing research due to its authenticity as a source of corporate communication patterns.

-Emails were included in partitions to ensure diversity in content and a balanced representation of formal and informal classes.
-Messages containing only links, spam, or mostly numerical/graphical content were excluded from selection.
+Emails were included in partitions to ensure diversity in content and balance between the classes formal and informal.
+Messages containing only links, spam, or mostly numerical/graphical content were excluded from the selection process.

-Annotation Methodology

-Labeling the entire corpus was not feasible, so we applied a systematic sampling approach:

-10 balanced splits of 150 messages each, totaling 1,500 labeled messages.

-Each message was evaluated independently by three human annotators and labeled as either formal or informal.

-Disagreements were resolved through consensus-building sessions to ensure quality annotations.

-Sampling maintained variance in formality levels and balanced class distribution across all partitions.

-Emails that contained predominantly links, spam, or numerical/graphical content were systematically rejected to focus on meaningful text communication.
+Since labeling the entire corpus was not feasible, a systematic sampling approach was followed.
+We created 10 balanced splits of 150 messages each, totaling 1,500 labeled messages.
+Three human annotators individually labeled each message as formal or informal.
+Cases of disagreement were resolved through consensus-building sessions to ensure high-quality annotations.
+This sampling approach maintained class balance and ensured variation in formality across all partitions.

+The ENRON corpus introduced challenges due to the prevalence of threaded conversations, where multiple replies in a single thread may differ in formality.
+To avoid ambiguous supervision signals, messages were isolated so that each training instance corresponded to a single, self-contained email.
+This ensured cleaner and more reliable training signals for the model.

-Data Preprocessing
+🧹 Data Preprocessing Steps

-Threaded conversations in emails posed challenges due to varying levels of formality, which can create ambiguous supervision signals.
-To address this:

-Individual messages were isolated, removing threads with mixed formality patterns to provide cleaner training signals.

-Preprocessing steps included:

-Tokenization: Using nltk.word_tokenize to split text into tokens.
+Tokenization: Split user input into tokens using nltk.word_tokenize.

-Stopword Removal: Common English stopwords were removed.
+Stopword Removal: Removed common English stopwords.

-Embedding: Each token converted into a 25-dimensional vector using the glove-twitter-25 embedding model.
-Inputs were clipped to 100 tokens.
+Word Embedding: Used the GloVe-Twitter-25 model to embed each token into a 25-dimensional vector.
+Inputs were clipped to a maximum of 100 tokens.

-A lightweight embedding model was chosen over larger (200+ dimensional) embeddings due to limited data and computational resources..
+A lightweight embedding model was chosen to maintain efficiency given the limited dataset size and computational resources, while still preserving meaningful semantic information from the text.

 ## 🏗️ The Architecture